Createdd/Writing/2018/articles/MLCourseTips.md

 ## The quizzes

 The quizzes are multiple- or single choice tests.
-You can retake a test 2 times and then you are blocked for 8 hours before being able to re-take the quiz again.
+You can re-take a test 2 times and then you are blocked for 8 hours before being able to re-take the quiz again.

 Since there is no time pressure you can easily examine the course notes and documentation to read them again.
-Which is not only advisable but even encouraged.
-In my opinion this is when the learning starts.
+This is not only advisable but even encouraged.
+In my opinion this is where the learning starts.
 Being able to apply the learned material to different problems.

 Sometimes, as normal with multiple choice, the questions can be very tricky and confusing.
 Then re-taking the quiz might be helpful to come to a correct solution. ( Be aware that the questions and answers can change )